George David Birkhoff: Influence on selection process

 Birkhoff believed that fellowships from foreign nations would improve the mathematic standards in the United States, though he wanted to raise the standards for fellowships, believing that the qualifications in less-developed countries were different and that access should be limited.
 He also was adamant that foreign fellows be able to meet language requirements.

-Albert Einstein and Norbert Wiener, among others, accused Birkhoff of advocating anti-Semitic selection processes.
+Albert Einstein and Norbert Wiener, among others, accused Birkhoff of advocating antisemitic selection processes.
 During the 1930s, when many Jewish mathematicians fled Europe and tried to obtain positions in the United States, Birkhoff is alleged to have influenced the selection process at American institutions to exclude Jews.
-Saunders Mac Lane, who was at Harvard at the time, would call Einstein's allegations "worthless" as he was not familiar with American processes and that the two had competing ideas regarding general relativity while also rebutting the reports of anti-Semitism against Wiener, writing "Birkhoff clearly listened to Norbert's ideas.
+Saunders Mac Lane, who was at Harvard at the time, would call Einstein's allegations "worthless" as he was not familiar with American processes and that the two had competing ideas regarding general relativity while also rebutting the reports of antisemitism against Wiener, writing "Birkhoff clearly listened to Norbert's ideas.
 There could be many reasons why Birkhoff did not take steps to appoint him".
 Mac Lane also stated that Birkhoff's efforts were motivated less by animus towards Jews than by a desire to find jobs for home-grown American mathematicians.
+However, in some of the correspondence that came to light in the book A History in Sum: 150 Years of Mathematics at Harvard (1825-1975), it is obvious that his views of Jews were antisemitic and he regarded them as suspicious elements of the American society.

-Birkhoff was also close to Jewish mathematician Stanislaw Ulam.
+Birkhoff was, on the other hand, close to a Jewish mathematician Stanislaw Ulam.
 Gian-Carlo Rota writes: "Like other persons rumored to be anti-Semitic, he would occasionally feel the urge to shower his protective instincts on some good-looking young Jew.
 Ulam's sparkling manners were diametrically opposite to Birkhoff's hard-working, aggressive, touchy personality.
 Birkhoff tried to keep Ulam at Harvard, but his colleagues balked at the idea."

 Summarizing Birkhoff's selection process, fellow mathematician Oswald Veblen would write:

 While Birkhoff was subject to as many prejudices as most of us, he kept always what most of us lose as we grow older, the power to see people and events simply and naively rather than with reference to current opinion.